yxduir/m2m-70/README.md

-This project is a subproject of https://github.com/X-LANCE/SLAM-LLM.
+This project is a subproject of https://github.com/yxduir/LLM-SRT and https://github.com/X-LANCE/SLAM-LLM.

 # SRT-Large